Best field report: 28.0 tok/s. The ranking stays provisional until a first-party measurement is available.

 | 25 | gpt-oss 120B5.1B active / 117B total | 164 | Q6_K | 7.0 tok/s Fastest evidence path: Q6_K · 7.0 tok/s · Ollama · Estimated | Ollama | EstimatedFirst-party M5 batch queued | 37.6 GB | 131k | Q6_K is the highest practical quality here.
 7.0 tok/s estimated from nearby benchmark coverage, with Ollama wrapper on llama.cpp as the best runtime hint.
 37.6 GB headroom leaves workable context margin. |

-The featured Mac is the MacBook Pro M5 Max 128GB 16-inch, the current first-party frontier inference environment.
-Use the ranking above to switch to any other Mac.
+Rankings starts with the MacBook Pro M5 Max 128GB 16-inch, the Mac used for current first-party testing.
+You can switch to any listed Mac above.

-MacBook Pro M5 Max 128GB 16-inch currently has 33 direct benchmark rows and 45 matching field-speed claims.
-Use the runtime selector and Bench before treating any speed winner as settled.
+MacBook Pro M5 Max 128GB 16-inch has 33 direct benchmark rows and 45 matching field reports in the current data.
+Measured, sourced, and estimated results stay labeled.

 If the real decision is local Mac versus rented GPU economics, compare the hardware path in Worth with AI Datacenter Index.